How Does Humidity Affect Wood Flooring?

 Acclimatise Your Flooring

-This will ensure that your floor adjusts to the current humidity in your home.
-Read our guide to acclimatising laminate flooring for lots more information.
+Read our guide to acclimatising laminate flooring for more information.

 Leave Expansion Everywhere